| |

 Fast forward a couple of years from there, and we decided to make our forever home in Portland, Oregon, and that initial time exploring Oregon was a huge part of why we ultimately ended up making that decision.

-In this complete guide to planning your Oregon road trip itinerary, we’re going to give you the logistics you need to know – when to visit and our recommended route – along with a mini guide to each place on the itinerary.
+In this guide to planning an amazing Oregon road trip, we’re going to give you the logistics you need to know – when to visit and our recommended route – along with a mini guide to each place on the itinerary.

 We’ve written this guide for a two week trip, but at the end we’ll give you some ideas on how to shorten or lengthen the itinerary to fit your particular trip.